alistair/fubumvc.blog/README.md

 * FubuMVC
 * SparkViewEngine
 * mongoDB
-* JavaScript (require, underscore, showdown, and jQuery)
+* JavaScript (require, underscore, pagedown, and jQuery)

 <h2>Documentation:</h2>
 To setup and run, follow these steps: